jsnjuan/Competitive-Programming/README.md

 ### Google's Coding Competitions

 Google has mantained a coding competition tradition for years.
-First competition I heard about and started to participating was Code Jam back to 2010.
+First competition I heard about and started participating was Code Jam back to 2010.
 However, through the years, Google has increased the offer creating brand-new and interesting competitions, Kick Start and Hash Code included.
 It was just recently I discovered them but I hope to know more about these  and to start solving more problems  for fun and learning.

 ### Project Euler